nsaiapova/oneAPI-samples/Tools/ApplicationDebugger/jacobi/README.md

 #### `thread apply`

 You can apply a command to specified threads and SIMD lanes with `thread apply`.
-The following command prints `gid` for each active SIMD lane of the current thread:
+The following command prints `index` for each active SIMD lane of the current thread:

 ```
 (gdb) thread apply :* -q print index